jonathanpotts/CartographyTable/README.md

 | [Mozilla Firefox](https://www.mozilla.org/firefox/browsers/) | Latest [Rapid Release and ESR](https://support.mozilla.org/kb/choosing-firefox-update-channel) |
 | [Opera](https://www.opera.com/) | Latest | Opera Mini not supported |

 Browsers on this list are supported on both desktop and mobile unless otherwise noted.
-Browsers not on this list may work but are not supported. **Microsoft Internet Explorer is not supported.
-Beta, dev, canary, and nightly releases are not supported.**
+Browsers not on this list may work but are not supported.